theb0b12/tictactoe/README.md

 How to play:

-Player 1 enters as x
+Player 1 enters as X

-Player 2 enters as y
+Player 2 enters as O

 Both players can now play in real time YAYAYAYA!